-As of 6th April 2016, all UK companies (with some very limited exceptions) were required to create and maintain a register of persons who have significant influence or control (PSCs) under the Small Enterprise and Employment Act 2015.
+As of 6th April 2016, all UK companies and LLPs (with some limited exceptions) were required to create and maintain a register of persons who have significant influence or control (PSCs) under the Small Enterprise and Employment Act 2015.
 In simple corporate structures, these persons will be those holding more than 25% of the shares.
 However, indirect interests held through more complex corporate structures are also included in the new regime, together with generically other persons of significant influence or control.
 The legislation covers companies but also affects trusts, partnerships, limited partnerships, limited liability partnerships and many charitable entities.

 From 30th June 2016, companies were required to make their PSC Registers public at Companies House when their Confirmation Statement is due (the replacement for the Annual Return).
 It is a criminal offence for companies not to maintain a PSC Register.